 Total seagrass cover declined at Willoughby Creek from WY2017 to WY2018 due to a decrease in Halodule wrightii cover.
 Although Syringodium filiforme cover declined to < 5% at Boy Scout Island, there was increased coverage of Halodule wrightii and Halophila johnsonii, increasing total seagrass cover.

 Adult live oyster density in the beginning of the WY2018 wet season was high (1,047/ m2).
 However, after Hurricane Irma, the March 2018 sampling average was <1 adult living oyster/m2.
 Larval recruitment was very low in WY2018 before and after the hurricane.
-The prevalence of the oyster marine parasite Dermo was comparatively low in WY2018 before the hurricane and due to lack of live oysters could not be assessed thereafter.
+The prevalence of the oyster marine parasite, Dermo, was comparatively low in WY2018 before the hurricane and due to lack of live oysters could not be assessed thereafter.

 Caloosahatchee River Estuary and Watershed Condition